nikouu/GameboyColour-Decolouriser/README.md

 ![image](etc/mokkiarea-eachpass.gif)

+It does this by passing over the image multiple times, making colour adjustments each time.

 ## Why tho?

 In short: I wanted a crisp image when importing into [GB Studio](https://www.gbstudio.dev/).

-I wanted to have a set of tiles/sprites in the style of Pokémon Generation 2 on the Gameboy Color and ended up drawing a whole bunch of tiles in my repo [Pokemon Gen 2 Style Tilemap](https://github.com/nikouu/Pokemon-gen-2-style-tilemap).
-These were so I could both draw my own environments and have a play with GB Studio which a few months prior to creating my own tiles came out with palettes for coloured games - rather than just the 4 default Gameboy greens.
+I wanted to have a set of tiles/sprites in the style of Pokémon Generation 2 (you can check them out in [Pokemon Gen 2 Style Tilemap](https://github.com/nikouu/Pokemon-gen-2-style-tilemap)), so I could play with GB Studio.

 Except...
-When importing my backgrounds into GB Studio I found they were automatically transformed into 4 colours and I had to "paint" coloured 4 colour palettes onto the tiles myself in the program.
+When importing my backgrounds into GB Studio I found they were automatically transformed into four Gameboy green colours and I had to "paint" coloured 4 colour palettes onto the tiles myself in the program.
 Which would be fine except GB Studio does not properly import coloured images.
-For example:
+It's obvious with an example where we'll compare the original colour image, the GB Studio version, and the version from this project, Gameboy Colouriser:

 | Created From       | Resulting Image                          |
 | ------------------ | ---------------------------------------- |